tierratechnologies/logmate.co.nz/content/blog/four-ways-logmate-can-improve-driver-safety-in-2021.md

 +++
-author = ""
+author = "Ellen Quirke"
 date = 2021-01-25T21:43:45Z
-description = "Driver safety is our top priority, lets work together to improve the safety of our roads this year" draft = true keywords = ["driver safety"] title = "The Four Key Factors That Make Logmates Digital Logbook The Best Choice For Your Business"
+description = "Discussing the four key factors at the heart of the Logmate System that sets us apart" draft = true keywords = ["software", "saas", "technology", "compliance"] title = "The Four Key Factors That Make Logmates Digital Logbook The Best Choice For Your Business"

 +++